Zer0-Jack: A Memory-efficient Gradient-based Jailbreaking Method for Black-box Multi-modal Large Language Models: Introduction

 \section{Introduction}

-Recently, the safety alignment of Large Language Models (LLMs)~\citep{ji2024beavertails} has drawn increasing attention because of the safety concern raised by the potentially harmful response~\citep{bengio2024managing,zhou2024alignment}.
-And this kind of safety alignment succeeds in the first place, where the user will not get any useful response when directly asking questions related to safety or privacy.
-However, recent works have proven that it is possible to ``jailbreak'' the safety alignment so that LLMs may answer the question that they should not by carefully designing prompts~\citep{carlini2024aligned, wei2024jailbroken}.
-Later on, using gradient methods and other automatic technologies to find the powerful jailbreak prompts has been proposed so that the attack rate becomes much higher compared with hand-craft prompts~\citep{zou2023universal, liu2023autodan}, which further demonstrates the vulnerability when obtaining the white-box models.

-With the success of LLMs~\citep{achiam2023gpt,touvron2023llama,chiang2023vicuna}, Multi-modal Large Language Models (MLLMs), which handle both text and image inputs, have gained popularity~\citep{liu2024visual,zhu2023minigpt,liu2024improved}.
-Despite their capabilities in tasks such as image descriptions and visual question answering , MLLMs have been shown to be even more vulnerable to jailbreak attacks due to the additional modality~\citep{qi2024visual,sun2024safeguarding,liu2024safety,zhao2024evaluating}.
-For example, \citet{liu2023mm} demonstrated that images containing specific text can assist in jailbreaking MLLMs.
-In white-box settings, where full access to model parameters is available, methods like generating malicious image inputs~\citep{niu2024jailbreaking} or combining both text and image prompts~\citep{shayegani2023jailbreak} by optimization have proven effective in bypassing safety mechanisms.
-Similar to LLM jailbreaking, the most effective methods in MLLMs rely on calculating gradients to find inputs that induce harmful outputs.
+Multi-modal Large Language Models (MLLMs), which handle both text and image inputs, have gained popularity~\citep{liu2024visual,zhu2023minigpt,liu2024improved,da2025flans}.
+Despite their capabilities, MLLMs have been shown to be even more vulnerable due to the additional modality~\citep{qi2024visual,sun2024safeguarding,liu2024safety,zhao2024evaluating,chen2025unveiling,chen2025vision}.
+In white-box settings, where full access to model parameters is available, methods like generating malicious image inputs~\citep{niu2024jailbreaking} by optimization have proven effective in bypassing safety mechanisms.

-While gradient-based methods for white-box models have shown strong performance, the challenge of attacking black-box models remains underexplored.
-Black-box models, such as commercial MLLMs like GPT-4o~\citep{GPT-4o}, do not provide access to their internal parameters, making gradient-based attacks impossible.
-Most existing jailbreak methods for black-box models rely on transfer attacks, where malicious inputs generated on white-box models are used to indirectly attack black-box models~\citep{zou2023universal,niu2024jailbreaking,dong2023robust}.
-However, these transfer attacks often suffer from a significant reduction in success rate compared to direct attacks on white-box models~\citep{niu2024jailbreaking}.

-In this paper, instead of transferring the malicious prompts from white-box models, we propose \ours, a method that directly generates malicious image inputs for jailbreaking black-box MLLMs. \ours leverages zeroth-order optimization, which estimates gradients without accessing model parameters, to find malicious prompts capable of bypassing safety measures.
-One challenge with zeroth-order optimization is its susceptibility to high estimation errors in high-dimensional inputs.
-To mitigate this, \ours optimizes only a specific part of the image, reducing the dimensionality of the problem and thereby minimizing estimation errors.
-Furthermore, \ours does not rely on backpropagation, resulting in significantly lower memory usage.
-Through extensive experiments, we show that \ours can achieve a high attack success rate within reasonable queries as well as decrease memory usage when generating malicious prompts.
-Overall, we provide the comparison between different types of jailbreak methods in \cref{fig:type_comparsion} and summarize our contribution as follows: